Brett-Tanner/Journal/2023/Dec_23.md

     - [x] Child#index
     - [x] Survey#show
 - [] SMs should be able to edit their school's data
+  - [x] Pundit permissions
-  - [] Add the link to their profiles
+  - [x] Add the link to their profiles
+  - [x] Change the form so they can't do admin stuff
+    - [x] And convert it to haml
-  - [] Pundit permissions
+    - [] And enforce with Pundit strong params
   - [] JSON validations from Rails Way
-- [] Exclude Saturdays?/activities with an extension option from the 200yen increase
-- [] Add button to generate photo service armband PDF for parties
-  - Printable template with kids' names and a color which shows their photo status
-- [] Add close_date field to TimeSlot, saves me having to edit the hash every event

 #### HAML Refactors